CogSciUOS/asparagus/documentation/report/README.md

   <br/>

 bibliography.bib
-* This file contains our bibliography for the final latex version.
+* This file contains the bibliography for the report.
   <br/>
   <br/>

 main.tex
-* This latex file assembles the report chapters and all additional files into one document.
-When generating a PDF from it you receive the final report like the asparagus-report.pdf.
+* This LaTex file assembles the report chapters and all additional figures and files into one document.
+When generating a PDF from it you receive the final report as in asparagus-report.pdf.
   <br/>
   <br/>